jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 > #### Note: array vs linked list
 >
->
-> We have either the option of using a linked list to represent the collection of cards in a pile, or just assume there will never be a larger pile than 52 and go with an array as the backing store and a counter.
+> We could represent the collection of cards in a pile with a linked list, or just assume there will never be a larger pile than 52 and go with an array as the backing store and a counter.
 With this, at the expense of more memory overhead per pile.
 As there is a known number of piles: unturned and turned card deck, 4 foundations, 7 columns, the total is 2+4+7=13 piles.
-On a 32-bit system, that's at most `13 * (sizeof card*) * CARD_COUNT = 13 * 4 * 52 = 2704` bytes overhead.
-Meh.
+On a 32-bit system, that's at most `13 * (sizeof card*) * CARD_COUNT = 13 * 4 * 52 = 2704` bytes overhead, not that much on a PC, could be a factor on a microcontroller.

 On the other hand, linked lists are a kind of a traditional C structure, so it may be nicer with them.
 Let's see.

 We'll need a set of pile manipulation functions.
 Push/Pop deals with the end of the list of cards.
 I opted in for the JavaScript nomenclature (shift/unshift) for the functions that deal with the beginning of the list.